-- Clean fish where you catch them.
-Do not transport fish-alive or dead-to a new water (or a different section of the same water) before cleaning them.
-Their discarded organs and tissues could spread disease.
-Please note that whirling disease does not affect humans, and fish from affected waters are safe for human consumption. - Waders, boots and wetted fishing gear or recreational equipment must be decontaminated before you enter any water.
+from affected waters are safe for human consumption.

+Waders, boots and wetted fishing gear or recreational equipment must be decontaminated before you enter any water.
 For example, if you spend the morning fishing one river, and then you move upstream or to another river, you could transport whirling disease spores (or aquatic invasive species) that are attached to your equipment.

 Important tip: Before you leave a fishing area and step into another water, rinse all the mud and other debris off of your waders, boots and wetted fishing gear or equipment.
-Then, generously spray all of it-especially the felt soles of waders-with Formula 409 (a popular household cleaner).
+Then, generously spray all of it especially the felt soles of waders-with Formula 409 (a popular household cleaner).
 This treatment will kill any whirling disease spores.
+Thorough drying and sunlight will also help destroy the parasite.